 certified by the Central Regional Dental Testing Service

 Local Anesthesia | Certificate of Completion

 The Admissions Guidelines include the following:

--Program application instructions and admission checklist (Admission documentation is due to the dental division office by Feb.
+-Program application instructions and admission checklist (Admission documentation is due to the enrollment center by Feb.
 1 for the following fall start, required testing is in January for the following fall start… see page 10 for further details.)

 -College discrimination/harassment policy statement

 -Current job outlook details

 -Required pre-entrance exam dates, location, and other details (***Please note – completion of this exam is an admission requirement, and applicants who do not take it will not be considered for admission.
 Registration for the test is in December and testing is in January for application for the program that starts the following August…see page 10 of the Admission Guide for specific information)

 -Dental programs faculty member names, areas of study, degrees earned, and conferring institutions